 Video: 1 hour

-Pastor Keith interviews a couple he met at his Books 'N Tea cafe` who travels to Isreal for mission work each year.
+Pastor Keith talks with a couple he met at his Books 'N Tea cafe` who travels to Isreal for mission work each year.

 Buy Now: Amazon | Barnes & Noble